sustrik/libdill/index.md

 What you end up with is a tree of coroutines rooted in the main function and spreading out toward the smallest worker functions.
-You also think of it as a generalisation of call stack, a call tree, really, in which you can walk from any particular function up until you reach its root, the main function:
+You also think of it as a generalisation of call stack, a call tree, if you will, in which you can walk from any particular function up until you reach its root, the main function:

 ![](index3.jpeg)